 Example 6 – Content Readability

 It struck me for a minute!
 Instead of picking out examples from other websites, why don’t I show you one that’s right in front of you?
-Yes, if you’re looking for an example for Content Readability, skim this read quickly!
+Yes, if you’re looking for an example of Content Readability, skim this read quickly!
 You’ll be able to find that

 - All paragraphs have no more than 5 lines.